How to avoid travel chaos on road and rail this Christmas and New Year

 Road

-In addition, the RAC warns the M53 from Chester to Liverpool will be particularly hard hit on Friday during the evening rush-hour.
+The RAC is calling 21 December “snarl-up Saturday,” and says the heaviest traffic will be between 1 and 6pm.

-The RAC is calling 21 December “snarl-up Saturday,” and says it will see the highest volume of getaway traffic.
-The heaviest traffic will be between 1 and 6pm.
+The AA also warns Saturday 21 and Monday 23 December will be extremely busy, with 22.7 million on each day.
+It has issued amber warnings for 21 and 23 December, “due to the volume of congestion predicted”.

 By “messy Monday,” 23 December, additional congestion is expected on: